Dronzillla/flask_pzp_project/README.md

 - Extract information from file and save it to a database.

 ### Stage 2: Basic user authentication
-Objective: Create basic user authentication with Flask-Login
+Objective: Create basic user authentication with Flask-Login.

 Requirements:
 - User can register.